Nene Naa: Production

 Set in two time periods the film has cast of Regina Cassandra and Akshara Gowda.
 In the current period Regina plays role of an archaeologist while in the period of 1920s, Akshara plays a member of land owners family.
 The film is shot simultaneously in Tamil and Telugu languages has been titled Soorpanagai in Tamil, and in Telugu it is called Nene Naa..?!.
 Principal photography began in early March 2020 in a Tamil village Courtallam.
 The filming resumed on 5 January 2021 after lockdown due to COVID-19 pandemic, and was wrapped up in August 2021.

+Release

+Streaming rights

+The streaming rights of the movie were later acquired by Aha on 22 September 2023 and it was also released on both Lionsgate Play and Amazon Prime Video on 21 March 2025.

 Reception

-A critic from 123telugu wrote that "In conclusion, Nene Naa struggles as a silly, outdated and boring horror thriller.
-While Regina Cassandra’s performance is okay, much more is needed to redeem the film’s shortcomings".
 A critic from The South First wrote that "Except for Vennela Kishore’s humour, this horror thriller is unbearable.
 The way the reincarnation theme is handled is not so convincing.
 The backstory of Damayanthi isn’t so exciting".